5 Justification to Use Machine Learning

 • Data can come in various forms (text, images, audio, etc.) and is not restricted to tables with clearly interpretable columns.

-Unlike other approaches such as classic statistical modeling, ML can deal with all these problems.
-All we need is data!
+Unlike other approaches such as classic statistical modeling, machine learning can deal with all these problems.
+All you need is data!
 Well, we exaggerate a bit here, but you get the idea.
 Dealing with diverse data is not merely practical but also epistemic.
 If diverse data sources point to similar insights, this strongly supports the validity of these insights (Earman 1992).

-6.3 ML allows us to work on new questions
+5.4 Machine learning allows you to work on new questions

-ML has enabled us to leverage data to solve specific problems that we hadn’t been able to “solve” before using other approaches:
+Machine learning has enabled scientists to leverage data to solve specific problems that they hadn’t been able to “solve” before using other approaches:

 • Translating texts: Machine translation is older than machine learning, but, let’s be honest, it was too bad to be useful.
 Before machine learning was mature enough and embraced, rule-based systems and statistical machine translation were used.